switcherapi/switcher-client-java/README.md

-switcher.relay.restrict -> true/false When true, it will check snapshot relay status switcher.snapshot.location -> Folder from where snapshots will be saved/read switcher.snapshot.auto -> true/false Automated lookup for snapshot when initializing the client switcher.snapshot.skipvalidation -> true/false Skip snapshotValidation() that can be used for UT executions switcher.snapshot.updateinterval -> Enable the Snapshot Auto Update given an interval of time - e.g. 1s (s: seconds, m: minutes) switcher.silent -> Enable contigency given the time for the client to retry - e.g. 5s (s: seconds - m: minutes - h: hours)
+switcher.relay.restrict -> true/false When true, it will check snapshot relay status switcher.snapshot.location -> Folder from where snapshots will be saved/read switcher.snapshot.auto -> true/false Automated lookup for snapshot when initializing the client switcher.snapshot.watcher -> true/false Enable the watcher to monitor the snapshot file for changes during runtime switcher.snapshot.skipvalidation -> true/false Skip snapshotValidation() that can be used for UT executions switcher.snapshot.updateinterval -> Enable the Snapshot Auto Update given an interval of time - e.g. 1s (s: seconds, m: minutes) switcher.silent -> Enable contigency given the time for the client to retry - e.g. 5s (s: seconds - m: minutes - h: hours)